By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-In a future post I want to tell you about codes of ethics, who has to follows them and why.
+In a future post, I want to tell you about codes of ethics, who have to follow them, and why.

-In many places coaches are not licensed.
+In many places, coaches are not licensed.
 That means that those who call themselves life coaches do not need to have had any training to do coaching.
 What the life coach should not do is treat a recognized illness like Major Depressive Disorder.
 They can help you with say “motivation.”
-But is you have low motivation because of your depression that is outside their “scope of practice.”
-They would need to have a license as a counselor, therapist or social worker to treat a mental illness.
+But if you have low motivation because of your depression that is outside their “scope of practice.”
+They would need to have a license as a counselor, therapist, or social worker to treat a mental illness.

 2. Scope of Competency.

-Many of us had at most a few minutes discussion of eating disorders and Dissociative Identity Disorder and Body Dysmorphic Disorder probably was not talked about at all in a therapist’s formal training.
+Many of us had at most a few minute’s discussion of eating disorders.
+Dissociative Identity Disorder and Body Dysmorphic Disorder probably were not talked about at all in a therapist’s formal training.

 So while a person may be licensed as a particular mental health professional they may realize that they just do not know enough about the disorder that the client has to be able to work effectively with that client.

 So if you have a relatively common problem, say depression or excess anxiety, most professional counselors can help you.
-But is you have a more difficultly problem, substance use disorder, eating disorders or many of the trauma related disorders you may need to seek out someone who understands and knows more about your issue.
+But if you have a more difficult problem, substance use disorder, eating disorders or many of the trauma-related disorders you may need to seek out someone who understands and knows more about your issue.

 Hope that explains the very basics of scope of practice and scope of competency.